electronicvisions/brainscales2-demos/ts_05-yin_yang.rst

-To ensure appropriate backpropagation of the terms in the EventProp equations between layers one has to provide two functions handling the computation and propagation of gradients, one for ``Neuron`` layer and one for the ``Synapse`` layer.
+To ensure appropriate backpropagation of the terms in the EventProp equations between layers one has to provide two functions handling the computation and propagation of gradients, one for ``LIF`` layer and one for the ``Synapse`` layer.

 .. code:: ipython3

     from typing import NamedTuple, Optional

-    class EventPropNeuronFunction(torch.autograd.Function):
+    class EventPropLIFFunction(torch.autograd.Function):
         """
         Gradient estimation with time-discretized EventProp using explicit Euler integration.
         """